EpistemicPolymath/PolymathicalBot/README.md

 # A General List of Commands

+- **!schedule** - shares a condensed version of my stream schedule.
 - **!hello** - say hello to the bot!
 - **!uptime** - tells you how long I have been live!
 - **!github** - gives you the GitHub link for the bot!